-De ecember 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Share capital premium \$ 1,192,319 1,249,950
+Share capital premium \$ 1,189,020 1,192,319

 Treasury share transactions 54,637 54,637

-Difference arising from subsidiary's share price and its carrying value from acquired or disposed of 27,984 28,424
+Difference arising from subsidiary's share price and its carrying value from acquired or disposed of 27,984 27,984

-Changes in equity of associates accounted under equity method 979
+Changes in equity of associates accounted under equity method and others 1,106 979

-\$ 1,275,919 1,333,011
+1,272,747 1,275,919

 According to the R.O.C.
-Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
+Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends in proportion to shareholders held.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
-According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring capital surplus in excess of par value should not exceed 10% of the total common stock outstanding.
-The capital increases by transferring capital surplus in excess of par value shall be capitalized in the subsequent year after such capital reserve has been authorized for registration by the regulator.
+According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring capital surplus in excess of par value should not exceed 10% of the total paid-in capital.
+The capital increases by transferring capital surplus in excess of par value shall be capitalized in the subsequent year after such capital reserve has been authorized for registration by the regulatory agency.